ueab-bitsa/bitsa-website/README.md

 --React

-if you want to create the site with a diffrent technology please contact the Github moderator so that other repos can be added
+if you want to create the site with a different technology please contact the Github moderator so that other repos can be added
 ## Make sure you have node installed in your PC for this to work
 ## Available Scripts